 - · utilising canal water for heating and cooling buildings and - · for onshore hydropower where practicable and, - · improving air quality - 6.7 There have been a number of planning applications for developments of PBSA alongside the canal on urban sites where there are vacant, underused or outdated buildings and land.
 To ensure that PBSA is located on suitable sites and to reduce the concentration of such developments in one area, the council will produce a development plan document (DPD) dealing with this specific aspect of development throughout the district.
 Proposals for PBSA in close proximity to the canal should be considered in line with any emerging policy in that document or in compliance with any subsequently adopted policy brought forward through the adoption of the PBSA SPD.
-Linear development of PBSA along the canal will not be suitable.
+Linear development of PBSA along the canal resulting in an unbroken line of PBSA will not be suitable.

-Proposals for PBSA will be encouraged where the development is in accordance with policy HO6 of the adapted Local Plan and any relevant 'made' neighbourhood development plan or any subsequent review of such plans.
-The council will prepare a PBSA DPD which will replace policy H6 in due course.
+Proposals for PBSA will be supported where the development is in accordance with policy H6 of the adapted Local Plan and any relevant 'made' neighbourhood development plan or any subsequent review of such plans.
+The council will prepare a PBSA DPD which will apply specifically to PBSA in due course.